ruggeri/tech-notes/randos/aaronson.md

 **Godel's Completeness Theorem**

-This says that everything which is true in every model of the theory is provable.
-There are two ideas here: _logical validity_ of a statement means that in every model of the theory the statement is assigned true; a theory is called _complete_ if every logically valid statement is provable in the system.
-Basically, Godel says that every _sound_ theory (one where only logically valid formulas are provable) must be complete.
+- This theorem is about first-order logic.
+Godel specifically studied the Hilbert-Ackermann proof system.
+- A statement $\phi$ is _logically valid_ if it is true in every model of the theory.
+That is: if for every "interpretation" of the theory (a model), the interpreted statement $\phi$ is true.
+- A theory is _sound_ if only logically valid statements can be proven.
+  Otherwise, there would be an interpretation of the theory for which you could prove a statement $\phi$, yet the interpretation of $\phi$ is not true.
+  - Soundness (don't prove false statements) implies consistency (don't prove two contradicting statements).
+  - A system can be consistent and potentially unsound.
+Not quite sure how.
+- A theory is _complete_ if every logically valid statement can be _proven_.
+That is, if every logically valid statement $\phi$ has a proof.
+  - Note: a theory may be complete but still not be able to prove certain statements.
+An unproveable statement $\phi$ must have a model in which $\phi$ is true, and another for which $\phi$ is false.
+  - Note that this is _different_ from the definition of "incomplete" we will use in a moment in the incompleteness theorems.
+  - Sometimes we say that the theory is _semantically complete_.
+- Godel says that a sound theory of first-order logic must be complete.

 How is this proven?
 Basically, you need to produce a model where statements are assigned true if they are provable (this is required by